designstem/projects/packaging/index.md

 ## Fraud packaging

-Today, packaging is not only protection but also marketing and therefore, often misleading!
+Today, the packaging is not only protection but also marketing and, therefore, often misleading!

 On the right, you can see an X-Ray of a cocoa package, showing the amount of product in relation to the size of the packaging.